 Be non-fungible

 But it struck me like a lightning bolt when I heard it.
-I’ve rallied against senior leaders thinking of junior roles and people as fungible—whether talking about staffing particular engineers on a team, or even the broader world of generalists in consulting.
+I’ve often bristled when senior leaders treat junior roles and people as fungible—whether staffing particular engineers on a team, or the broader world of generalists in consulting.
 It always rubbed me the wrong way—but to an unreasonable degree.
-Like, my reactions in those scenarios probably held me back from developing better relationships with those leaders.
-I think it was because I knew I was always doing more and different things than the next designer, so I was special, I wasn’t fungible.
+I think it was because I was reflecting my own experience as a more junior IC, and how I was never “fungible”.
+I felt that I was always doing more and different things than the next designer.
+And I see that in the junior people I’ve lead and managed, as well.

 This simple phrase, when used as a way of looking at myself or presenting myself, was novel to me.
 Or at least, something I’d never tried explicitly articulating like that.
 And I fell in love with it, because I’ve struggled to position myself when looking for a job, or asking for a promotion—or even introducing myself to a new team.
 I think it is because I feel the assumptions that others make about designers in whatever room I am in.
-I know most people haven’t worked with great designers, and I expect that I’m going to be a change of pace for them.
-Not just “better”, but very different in several ways that come from experience and training.
+I believe (based on an overwhelming history of evidence) that most people haven’t worked with great designers, and I expect that I’m going to be a change of pace for them.
+Not just “better”, but very different in several ways of working that come from experience and training.
 But that doesn’t lend itself to a pithy headline on natebishop.com, does it?

 Not sure what I’ll do with this lovely phrase, but pretty soon you’ll see my narrative on the homepage shift to include “non-fungible”.